 Places to Birdwatch in Australia

-Here are some places where you can go birdwatching in Australia.
-You will see a suggestion for each state, one close to a city and one that involves a road trip.
+Here are some popular places to go birdwatching in Australia.
 You can also explore the Google Map, which lists all the suggestions by Weekend Birder guests.

 Guest Recommendations